gavincornwell/contacts-api/README.md

 # Contacts API

-Serverless backed API for a contacts database
+Serverless backend API for a contacts database

 ## Prerequisites